\"Writing.Com

 Far from our minds, too, must have been the possibility that we would both travel so far in the intervening years that the choice of venue might be an obstacle.
 Garth and his wife, Sharon, with baby daughter Genevieve, did indeed move to Cape Town a few years later, and set up a shop selling trendy trinkets made by other hippies in the area.
 Some time later, I heard that the couple had divorced and Garth emigrated to Australia.
 That was the last I heard of him until a mutual friend advised me of his death, thereby sparking memories of the promise we had made so many years before.

 My own travels and settlings had left me a considerable distance from Zimbabwe, too.
-The journey back there took me across an ocean and across the equator, a long way to go in the hope of so unlikely a reunion.
+The journey back there took me over an ocean and across the equator, a long way to go in the hope of so unlikely a reunion.
 But I made the trip without expectation of success.
 It would be good to see Africa again, anyway.

 So here I was, wandering amongst the ruins of Great Zimbabwe, reflecting on old times and waiting for midnight, the appointed time for the meeting.
 In the late afternoon, I climbed the steep track up the hillside to the Acropolis, that fortress built into the top of the hill that towered above the main ruins in the valley.
 It was more difficult than I remembered, age having drained much of my enthusiasm for exercise, and I arrived at the top later than I expected, with the star-scattered African night sky already spread like a canopy over my head.